SwannSG/jspy/closures.md

 The actual function we want to run at some future time is **fn_to_exec**.

-The function **init** is only there to setup the initial values of x,y, and z.
+The function **init** is there to setup the initial values of x,y, and z.
 Remember we may not have easy access to these initial conditions at the time **fn_to_exec** is called.

 Also function **init** returns the **fn_to_exec** function.